You could be a brand-new coach. You could have years of experience under your belt.

-The good news is most coaching mistakes are trivial.
+The good news is most coaching pitfalls are trivial.
 You can learn from them and move on without missing a beat.

 But there are mistakes that are not so easy to overcome…

-Here are 3 deceptively “minor” mistakes that could permanently damage your reputation and your coaching practice.
+Here are 3 deceptively “minor” coaching pitfalls that could permanently damage your reputation and your coaching practice.

 Mistake #1: Jumping the Client-Friend Line

 When you jump back and forth across the “client-friend” line, you’re playing with fire and you’re going to get burned.

 When you become friends with a client, the coach-client boundary gets hazy and unclear.

 Your clients will find it challenging and confusing to work with a coach who switches between roles.
 And when they have insider information about your personal breakdowns, fears, self-doubt or angry outbursts, it destroys your credibility and breaks their trust.